40th Faculty Senate Chair's Report

 I would like to thank the following members of the Campus community for helping the Faculty Senate and myself:President Dobbins, Provost Stephens, Vice-president Holt, Vice-provost Janzow, the Council of Deans, Vice-president Mangels, Carol Heizer, Marti Suddemeyer, Christie Renner, Debbie Fulton, Mona Hughey, Martha Henckel, Sandy Hinkle, Dean David Starrett, SG President Adam Hannah, SG Liaison Heather Valle, and Vice-president Jim Cook.

-My personal philosophy has been to engage the Campus community.I feel the Senate has to lead by example - to be the best teachers, advisers, scholars, and community members.For example some may have felt it inappropriate for the Faculty Senate to do fund-raising for Katrina relief, but I suggest that activity cast the Faculty Senate in a good light to the Administration, the Professional Staff, the Clerical/Technical Staff, and the Cape Girardeau community.Likewise I feel it has been better to stay engaged with the Banner, AQIP, the Information Commons, Student Evaluation of Instruction, and the Student Success Initiative even though we find some parts unpalatable, rather than to distance ourselves and lose influence.
+My personal philosophy has been to engage the Campus community.I feel the Senate has to lead by example - to be the best teachers, advisors, scholars, and community members.For example some may have felt it inappropriate for the Faculty Senate to do fund-raising for Katrina relief, but I suggest that activity cast the Faculty Senate in a good light to the Administration, the Professional Staff, the Clerical/Technical Staff, and the Cape Girardeau community.Likewise I feel it has been better to stay engaged with the Banner, AQIP, the Information Commons, Student Evaluation of Instruction, and the Student Success Initiative even though we find some parts unpalatable, rather than to distance ourselves and lose influence.

 Thanks again to all the Senators!